softtscoder/light-shop-nextjs/README.md

 https://magnificent-beijinho-a54d56.netlify.app/

-some features like authentication may not work in demo version due to netlify`s limitations in api routes 😬
+Some features like authentication may not work in the demo version due to Netlify's limitations in api routes 😬

 ### Technologies